TRAVEL GAMES FOR CHILDREN

 - Join them by twisting the ends together

-- Create multi colours by twisting two different colors together
+- Create multi colours by twisting two different colours together

 Keep your creatures and use them for later imaginative play.
 The kids can give them names, hang them around their seat in the car or even on the plane.